How we protect consumers from harm caused by bad conduct in financial services.

 Consumer Duty

-Our Consumer Duty sets a higher standard of consumer protection in financial services.
+Our Consumer Duty sets high standards of consumer protection in financial services.

 This means consumers should expect: